 - Private communities that are created by the fans (sometimes for a specific game and other times for a variety of games).

 Looking at this, let’s talk about gaming communities for a bit.
 Should you join one?
 What kind of community is right for you?
 What do you get from being in a community?
+Do you want to learn things like 1080p or 1440p vs 144Hz for an gaming monitor?

 Just like most things in life, there are good points and bad points.
 Lately it seems we are being bombarded with horror stories of gaming communities and I will admit my own experiences have been less than favorable in many cases.
 But it’s not all bad.
 I really believe a community is what you make it.